 Preheat oven to 400 degrees F. Spray a 12 cup muffin tin with flour-added cooking spray.
 For bigger muffins, spray 8 of the cups.

 In a large bowl, whisk together the flour, sugar, baking powder, espresso powder, cinnamon and salt.

 In a medium bowl, whisk egg lightly.
 Whisk in milk, melted butter and vanilla extract.
 Make a well in center of dry ingredients and pour in milk mixture.
 Stir just until evenly blended.
 Stir in chocolate chips.

-Divide batter among 12 or 8 greased muffin cups.
+Divide batter among 12 greased muffin cups.
 Bake 15 to 18 minutes, or until a cake tester inserted in center of muffin comes out clean.